Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-The general framework presented in Section \ref{sec:methods} allows us to model the spillover effects using different measures.
-For the purpose of this empirical application, we assume that the extent to which the intensity of a policy of country $j$ affects country $i$ depends on the value of its bilateral agri-food exports, normalized by the average world trade value.
-Consequently, equation (\ref{eq: G}) becomes:
+\textit{Exposure Mapping} - The definition of the exposure mapping function and, in turn, the neighborhood treatment, relies on the assumption that a country's food security is more likely to be affected by policies implemented in partners from whom the country imports a large amount of goods.
+This is due to export restrictions resulting from policies of other countries.
+Indeed, we assume that the extent to which the intensity of a policy of country $j$ affects country $i$ depends on the value of the bilateral agri-food exports from $j$ to $i$, normalized by the average world trade value.
+Formally, the neighborhood treatment effect (Equation \ref{eq: G}), here referred to as the \textit{network NAC}, takes the following form:

-In addition, we leverage the information provided by the observation of the network structure over time, to obtain the square adjacency matrix $A$, where the generic element $a_{ij}=0$ if $i$ and $j$: i) refer to the same country, or ii) have no trade relationships at time $t$, or iii) indicate observations at different points in time.\footnote{Note that this requires independence between observations across years, which is a common assumption in most spatial applications \citep{Anselin2008}.}